genderkit/genderkit/_articles/name-change-by-deed-poll.md

 ### Making a deed poll --- under 16
 If you are under 16, you will need to get your parents or guardians to make a deed poll on your behalf.
 They must all agree to this, otherwise you will need a court order.
 You do not need to enrol your deed poll.

-[Mermaids can provide a template deed poll](https://mermaidsuk.org.uk/changing-your-name/) for under 16s if you contact them.
+Mermaids have [resources relating to name changes](https://mermaidsuk.org.uk/legal-resources/) for under 16s on their website, including a template deed poll.

 ### Where can I learn more?